tsooryakie/skyglow-fft/README.md

 ## Skyglow FFT
-This collection of Python scripts can be used to calculate horizontal skyglow maps via Fast Fourier Transforms, as opposed to usual, inefficient pixel-by-pixel methods.
+This collection of Python scripts can be used to calculate horizontal skyglow maps via Fast Fourier Transform (FFT), as opposed to usual, inefficient pixel-by-pixel methods.

 The dependencies for the scripts are:
 1. Numpy